top of page

 • one base pattern

-• simple S / M / L scaling
+• standard S / M / L scaling

 👉 the product is made for an “average” body, not your body.